cmfredricksen/full-stack-open-exercises/part-0/exercise0-SPA.md

     Note right of b: Event Listener creates a new_note Note right of b: Event Listener pushes new_note to local data array

-    Note right of b: Redraw the page & display the new_note, data Note right of b: Send new_note via Post Request to Server end
+    Note right of b: Event Listener redraws the page & displays the new_note, data Note right of b: Event Listener sends new_note via Post Request to Server end
     deactivate b
     b->>s: HTTP POST https://studies.cs.helsinki.fi/exampleapp/new_note_spa